Leaf Collection Help

 The City has to wait until late October to begin the process to make sure most of the leaves are down.
 Since the schedule is very tight, we need all the help we can get from our residents.

 Royal Oak will post signs in neighborhoods when leaf-vacuuming trucks make their rounds.
 The signs will be placed on neighborhood streets, just off major thoroughfares, notifying residents that leaf pickup will be in the neighborhood the following day.
 The signs ask residents to park cars off the streets because cars at curbside can slow down the trucks and make it impossible to pick up leaves in front of the residence where the car is parked.

 "It's important to be considerate of your neighbors," said Greg Rassel, Director of Public Service.
 "A parked car left out front doesn't just affect one house, the trucks have to go around and sometimes they also can't pick up neighbors' leaves."
-Temporary no-parking signs are available to you at the DPS offices located on the East side of Campbell, South of 12 Mile Rd, Monday-Friday, 7:30am to 4:00pm.
+Temporary no-parking signs are available to you at the DPS offices, 1600 N Campbell Rd, located on the East side of Campbell, South of 12 Mile Rd, Monday-Friday, 7:30am to 4:00pm.